 Or how about Benjamin Kapelushnik, a 16-year-old who makes a killing selling sneakers.
 One woman even made a whole lot of money selling her old used shoes.
 There really is a market for everything if you know where to look and who wants to buy…

 I’m not saying that everyone will make millions selling shoes online, but there is definitely a market here.
-The global footwear industry makes more than $52 billion every year, and consumers in the US alone are spending over $29 billion on shoes each year.
+The global footwear market is set to reach over 400 billion dollars by 2025 and consumers in the US alone are spending over $76 billion on shoes each year.
 That’s a big money-pie, so why not take a slice?

 Here’s a list of the main things to consider when deciding what shoes to sell: